oleksin966/phonenumberregister/README.md

 # PhoneNumberRegister

-REST API for registering phone numbers.
+REST API for registering only American phone numbers.
 Accepts a number in any format, normalizes it to E.164 and saves it to PostgreSQL.

 ---